andresriancho/nanown/README.md

    samples.
 This will then tell you how many samples you need to reliably detect the timing difference.

-3. Given the output from step 3 and inputs to step 1, a second script generator creates an attack script for you as a starting point.
+3. Given the output from step 2 and inputs to step 1, a second script generator creates an attack script for you as a starting point.
 You customize this and run your attacks.

 Sounds great, yeah?
 Well steps 1 and 3 aren't quite implemented yet. =\

-If you are really dying to use this code right now, just make a copy of the `trunk/bin/sampler` script and hack on it until it sends HTTP requests that your targeted web application expects.
+If you are really dying to use this code right now, just make a copy of the `sampler` script and hack on it until it sends HTTP requests that your targeted web application expects.
 Be sure to define the test cases appropriately.
 Then run it to collect at least 50,000 samples for each the train, test and train_null data sets